JuanVqz/dotfiles/README.md

 stow -D home
 ```

+## No Copy

+As the folder name says, the `nocopy` folder is not meant to be copied with the `stow` command.

+### VsCode
+Some times I have to use VsCode, and I found a good configuration that allows me to still using the vim motions.
+I don't added a `stowed` command because the VsCode configuration folder path might change depending on the OS.

-## Fonts
+### Fonts

-I can live with the default fonts, but I have some favorite fonts that you can find under the `fonts` directory.
+I can live with the default fonts, but I have some favorite fonts that you can find under the `nocopy/fonts` directory.

 For Linux, just copy the fonts to `~/.local/share/fonts/`.
 For MacOS, just double click the font file and install it.